metagenome-atlas/Tutorial/README.md

 :interrobang: If you have any question or errors write an [GitHub issues](https://github.com/metagenome-atlas/Tutorial/issues) or try to contact us via the conference platform chat.

-## Tutorial part 1: Analyze the output of Atlas
+## Tutorial part 1: What can you get out of Atlas?
+*Analyze the output of Atlas*

 Usually before starting to install a program I want to make sure that it gives the output I want.
 Therefore, we start analyzing the output of Metagenome-Atlas.